Indian Milkweed Plants for Monarch Butterfly Gardens

 I love these soft, fuzzy leaves that are long, oval, rippled, and a pretty mint green color.
 These plants make quite an impression when grouped together in a garden.

 Indian milkweed likes full sun but tolerates partial shade.
 It grows well with dry-medium moisture and in rocky, sandy and even clay soils.
 They are quite drought-tolerant.
 As a result, this is considered an easy milkweed in its native conditions!

 Starting Indian Milkweed Seeds

 This is a challenging seed for us.
 We have found that about 10% of the seeds will sprout with no stratification.
 They are slow and erratic (sprouting over the course of several weeks).
-With 60 days of cold stratification, we get about a 30% germination rate.
-Plant them 1/8″ deep and at room temperature they will take about 2-6 weeks to come up (or plant stratified seeds outside after last frost).
-Indian Milkweed can also be fall-planted to let the winter do the stratifying for you!
+With 60 days of cold stratification, we still didn’t see much improvement.
+We plant them 1/8″ deep, and at room temperature they will take about 2-6 weeks for some to sprout (or plant stratified seeds outside after last frost).
+Please let us know if you have a technique that works better with these!
+We are eager to learn more about them.
+Indian Milkweed can also be fall-planted to let the winter do the stratifying for you.